oyieroyier/phase-3-metaprogramming-keyword-arguments-and-mass-assignment/README.md

-# Keyword Arguments and Mass Assignment
+# Keyword Arguments

-## Objectives
+## Learning Goals

-1. Define keyword arguments and learn why they are useful.
+- Define keyword arguments and learn why they are useful.
-2. Define mass assignment and learn why it is useful.
+- Define mass assignment and learn why it is useful.
-3. Practice using keyword arguments and mass assignment.
+- Practice using keyword arguments and mass assignment.

 ## Introduction